Skip to main content

 Do I mess up?
 You betcha.
 Do I fall down?
 Always.
 Does my imperfection change the way Jesus sees me?
 Absolutely not.
 As children of God, our identity is in Him and He is always delighted with you.
 Don't let the world's shame make you think any less of who the Lord says you are: His beloved.

-This blog is not meant to show you how cookie-cutter perfect and easy life is since Jesus met me.
-It's to show you the seemingly difficult, but worthwhile side to my walk with Christ.
-Being in your twenties is hard enough.
-It's such a strange time.
-It feels like a second puberty, haha!
-But we're all in this together, and you, my friend, are never alone.
+This blog is not meant to show you how cookie-cutter perfect and easy life is since Jesus met me; it's to show you the seemingly difficult, but worthwhile side to my walk with Christ.
+Life is messy and situations aren't typically linear.
+We're all in this together, and you, my friend, are never alone.

 In fact, don't feel afraid to reach out.
 I would love nothing more than to get to know you.
 I'm here to meet you right where you are and to point you to the unfailing hope that lies with the gospel of Jesus.